 34. Plan Meals Around Parade Times, Showtimes or Restaurant Hours

-Fireworks have returned!
-We say to check restaurant operating hours and plan ahead so you don't go hungry.
+Check restaurant operating hours and plan ahead so you don't go hungry.
 Mobile Order in advance so you don't miss out!

 35. See the Second Show

 During the busiest times of the year, there are often two showings of the parades, World of Color and Fantasmic!
 The later you stay, the less time you need to stake out a viewing location for these shows.
 When there is a later World of Color show, the crowds tend to be much thinner for the second show, especially since it may take place after the park is officially closed.
+Even the virtual queue viewing areas are much less crowded, as people leave before the show.
+For Fantasmic! jump in place after the fireworks or the first show ends.

 37. Save Attractions with Long Waits Until the End of the Night

 Wait times drop off in the last couple of hours of park operation, which makes this a perfect time to hop in line at Indiana Jones Adventure, Peter Pan's Flight or Space Mountain.
 If you're already in line when the parks close, you can stay in line and ride.
-We enjoy riding Star Wars: Rise of the Resistance right before it closes.
+We enjoy riding Star Wars: Rise of the Resistance right before that ride closes.
 Check the ride's hours in the app since it closes early.

 38. Ride During Showtimes